 For formats such as XRechnung and other EN 16931-aligned outputs, Schematron validation is a big part of this step.
 XML schema validation checks structure, but Schematron validation checks rules.
 It can test conditions like whether required fields appear in the right business scenario, whether totals reconcile, whether tax breakdowns are complete, and whether mutually dependent fields are supplied together.
 In practice, that is often where rejected invoices are caught.
 A file can pass schema checks and still fail Schematron because the business logic is wrong.

 Treat validation as a feedback loop into extraction and mapping, not as a final box to tick.
-When you see repeated e-invoice validation errors, the fix is usually better source capture, stronger field normalization, or more precise mapping logic, not another export attempt.
+When repeated errors appear, the fix is usually better source capture, stronger field normalization, or more precise mapping logic, not another export attempt.

 Before you call the conversion complete, verify this checklist: